 What a delicious meal plan!
 The thing is though that I would never make all of these delicious dishes in the same week because my grocery bill would be way too high with the cost of a roast, a whole chicken, pork chops, pork tenderloin, and ground beef.
 So why are they included on a website called Eat Well Spend Smart?

-You can still make big hearty meaty meals like this, but realistically only one or two of them can fit into the weekly plan.
+You can still make big hearty meaty meals like this, but realistically only a couple of them can fit into the weekly plan.
 If I am going to include a pork tenderloin or a beef roast in my plan, I need to balance it out with some more inexpensive dinners the rest of the week.
 Here are some examples of what I might serve as additional dinners to provide some financial breathing room to the weekly plan.

 - Enchiladas with any leftover meat filled with beans, rice and vegetables